Nov 21, 2024

 by Nadia El-Yaouti | Dec 15, 2021

-police woman leaving vehicle Photo Source: Adobe Stock Image
+A police officer walking away from a police vehicle on a city street.
+Photo Source: Adobe Stock Image

 A top-ranking female law enforcement official is suing the Iowa State Police Department after claiming she was the victim of retaliation because she reported gender discrimination and misspending within the department.